-Two years passed with police no closer to a solution for the murder of Elizabeth Short.
-The 1949 Los Angeles Grand Jury intended to hold LAPD’s feet to the fire for failing to solve the Dahlia case and several other unsolved homicides and disappearances of women.
+Two years passed with police no closer to a solution for Elizabeth Short’s murder.
+The 1949 Los Angeles Grand Jury intended to hold LAPD’s feet to the fire for failing to solve the Dahlia case and several other unsolved homicides and disappearances of women during the 1940s.

-NOTE: This concludes my Black Dahlia posts for 2017.
-I invite you to stay with me as I unearth more of L.A.’s most deranged crimes.
+NOTE: This concludes my series of Black Dahlia posts for now.
+I hope you will stay with me through 2023 as I unearth more of L.A.’s most deranged crimes.